jamesdonoh/mobile-applications/report.md

 ### Splash screen

-The functional requirements for the app (ref?) include the need to load new offer data when it is first started.
+The functional requirements for the app include the need to load new offer data when it is first started.
 It would be confusing for the user if the list view of offers were displayed before any data was available to populate it.
 To avoid this problem we can display a temporary screen to the user (sometimes known as an interstitial, or 'splash' screen) before the user interface fully appears.

 Nielsen [-@nielsen2013] describes splash screens as a 'user experience sin' that has been reintroduced in the mobile app era.
 However, the specification for Material Design [@material], the recommended Android design language, argues in favour of 'launch screens' on the grounds that they increase perceived loading time.
 They also provide an opportunity to display the app logo and "improve brand recognition".
 Notably, it recommends that the launch screen should only be shown for the initial 'cold' launch from the home screen.